data-mining/gapic-docs-samples/code-samples/TUTORIAL.md

+> ⚠️ This tutorial content will be moving soon.
+Link to the new content will be added here.

 # 🎓 Code Sample Generation Tutorial

 In this Tutorial you will author a new code sample which calls the [Cloud Natural Language API][Natural Language].